Apply to vetted scholarship programs in one clickAdvertiser disclosure

 - If you take a gap year, get letters from the people who have interacted with you during that year

 - Most importantly, show them how you’ve grown in the past year (whether personally, academically, or anything of that sort!)

 What to do in the meantime

 No matter how early or late you submitted your college applications during this application cycle, the next one is likely a few months away.
 So, what should you do in the meantime?
 Well, you have a few options (and good ones at that!) to keep yourself occupied.
 Let’s get into them.

 Attend another university

-A possible choice, and perhaps one you’ve already considered, is attending another university for a year (and subsequently transferring to the school you’re thinking of reapplying to).
+A possible choice is attending another university for a year (and subsequently transferring to the school you’re thinking of reapplying to).
 Doing so will be a good opportunity to show your target school that you’re passionate about getting an education.
 And, if you decide to attend a community college, you’ll accumulate some college credit at a cost that is likely lower than what you’d pay at a four-year university.
-Further, attending another university for a year will give you the chance to raise your GPA and participate in some extra- curricular activities, especially if you feel that those were somewhat lacking in your original application.
+Further, attending another university for a year will give you the chance to raise your GPA and participate in some extra-curricular activities, especially if you feel that those were somewhat lacking in your original application.